Home Loans for Single Moms: Grants 2025

 State and local grants

 Various state and local governments offer grant programs designed to encourage homeownership among specific populations, including single moms and low-income individuals.
-These grants, which do not need to be repaid, can be used towards down payments, closing costs, or even to reduce the principal of the loan.
+These home grants for single moms, which do not need to be repaid, can be used towards down payments, closing costs, or even to reduce the principal of the loan.

 Each state and local grant program has its unique set of criteria for eligibility, including income level, family size, and whether or not the buyer is a first-time homeowner.
 For example, the California Homebuyer’s Downpayment Assistance Program offers a deferred-payment junior loan to help eligible families with the down payment or closing costs.